airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 of assigning it in the `.bss`.

-The program we will demonstrate this on is `read-records.s` from [???](#records).
+The program we will demonstrate this on is `read-records.s` from [Chapter 6.
+Reading and Writing Simple Records](#chapter-6-reading-and-writing-simple-records).
 This program uses a buffer named `record_buffer` to handle its input/output needs.
 We will simply change this from being a buffer defined in `.bss` to being a pointer to a dynamically-allocated buffer using our memory manager.
 You will need to have the code from that program handy as we will only be discussing the changes in this section.

 The first change we need to make is in the declaration.
 Currently it looks like this: